-the authority to compel remote vendors to collect the sales and use tax.
+Analysis.
+The streamlined sales tax legislation, S. 2152 and S. 2153, would require states to simplify their sales and use tax systems before granting them the authority to compel remote vendors to collect the sales and use tax.
 From an economic perspective, reduced complexity and compliance costs for businesses, not just those engaged in interstate commerce, would likely increase the efficiency of the tax system.
 To the extent that the changes imposed by the legislation would treat all transactions neutrally, they would also increase the equity of the tax system.

 The critical concern is how stringent the SSUTA enforcement will be if implemented.
 If the agreement is not strictly enforced, then any gains in economic efficiency are lost and the anticipated improved equity diminished.
 The de minimus standards could be administratively difficult to enforce and could create loopholes through which businesses could circumvent the intent of the SSUTA.
 These standards could be eliminated if the SSUTA were strictly enforced and the rules on what was taxable were truly uniform from state to state.
-The ease of compliance with a truly uniform base would render seemingly arbitrary minimum sales thresholds unnecessary.
-Even though the statutory burden of the sales and use tax falls on consumers, the SSUTA legislation may be considered in conjunction with other legislation that more directly addresses how states tax businesses.
+The ease of compliance with a truly uniform base would render seemingly arbitrary minimum sales thresholds unnecessary.44 Even though the statutory burden of the sales and use tax falls on consumers, the SSUTA legislation may be considered in conjunction with other legislation that more directly addresses how states tax businesses.

-The BAT legislation in the 108th Congress, H.R.
-3220, was intended to further modify the state taxation of businesses engaged in interstate commerce.
-The legislation would impose new regulations on how states impose taxes on multi-state businesses, through (1) imposing uniformity on the time component of nexus determination and (2) expanding the definition of goods and services subject to the nexus rules.
-The legislation would not directly address the complexity of the state corporate income tax structure - in particular, the various apportionment formulas described earlier.
+The BAT legislation in the 109th Congress, H.R.
+1956 and S. 2721, is intended to further modify the state taxation of businesses engaged in interstate commerce.
+The legislation would impose new regulations on how states impose taxes on multistate businesses, through (1) imposing uniformity on the time component of nexus determination and (2) expanding the definition of goods and services subject to the nexus rules.
+The legislation would not directly address the complexity of the state corporate income tax structure - in particular, the various apportionment formulas (and allocation rules) described earlier.